 Tip 2: Highlight “inclusive benefits.”

 Investing in inclusive employee benefits can impact how well your organization attracts candidates and retains employees from underrepresented groups.
-Some inclusive benefits to consider are floating holidays, flexible schedules, paid parental leave, and employee development.
+Some inclusive benefits include floating holidays, flexible schedules, paid parental leave, and employee development.

-Tip 3: Create language that is neutral to gender, politics, race, and religion.
+Tip 3: Create neutral language regarding gender, politics, race, and religion.

-The best way to write any job description is to keep in mind that every person is a whole person — no matter how they interact with the world.
+The best way to write any job description is to remember that every person is a whole person — no matter how they interact with the world.
 By focusing on what the employee will be doing, what tools are necessary, etc., it will be easier to write in a way that helps you avoid making assumptions about prospects.